johanhelsing/qt-csd-demo/README.md

 See the [blog post](https://www.qt.io/blog/custom-window-decorations) I wrote for details.

-It should work on X11, Windows and macOS (macOS has no resize support though).
+It should work on X11, Wayland, Windows and macOS (macOS has no resize support though).

 There are two demo applications in this project.